trilitech/tezos-developer-docs/docs/tutorials/build-your-first-app/wallets-tokens.md

    It may take a few minutes for the faucet to send the tokens and for those tokens to appear in your wallet.

-   You can use the faucet as much as you need to get tokens on the testnet, but those tokens are worthless and cannot be used on mainnet.
+   You can use the faucet as much as you need to get tokens on the testnet, but those tokens are worthless and cannot be used on Mainnet.

    ![Fund your wallet using the Ghostnet Faucet](/img/tutorials/wallet-funding.png)